 More recently, I have attempted to define and classify the major forms of higher-level (higher-order) thinking processes that we intend to promote in higher education, and tried to design a set of minute-paper questions to prompt each of these forms of thinking.
-The higher-level thinking categories and their respective question prompts are contained in the appendix that appears at the end of this article.
 I am now attempting to use this classification system to help me become more intentional and systematic in my selection of thought-provoking questions for minute papers.

 TIMES DURING THE CLASS PERIOD WHEN MINUTE PAPERS ARE PROMPTED

 There are three times or junctures during the class period when I use minute papers: (a) at the end of class, (b) at the start of class, and (c) in the middle of class.

 Most frequently, I use minute papers at the END of a class to have students reflect back and think more deeply about the most important concept discussed in class that day.
 This provides a meaningful sense of “closure” to the class session and focuses student attention on the major point or issue addressed, thereby increasing the likelihood that they will “consolidate” it into long-term memory.
 A number of research studies indicate that, if students engage in a short review of material presented to them at the end of a class period, they retain almost twice as much of its factual and conceptual content when tested for it at a later point in time (e.g., two months later) (Menges, 1988).